getindiekit/indiekit/docs/development.md

 # Setting up a local development environment

+To begin local development on the Indiekit project, clone this repository, configure a [content store](concepts#content-store), [publication preset](concepts#publication-preset) and [syndicator](concepts#syndication), and create a MongoDB database you can connect to.

 ## Project structure

-This project uses a monorepo structure, with concerns split into separate Node modules located in the `/packages` folder:
+The Indiekit project uses a monorepo structure, with concerns split into separate npm packages located in the `/packages` folder:

 | Module{width=200px} | Purpose |
 | :----- | :------ |